entaxy-project/entaxy/README.md

 * Estate planning
 * Pensions

+## Contributing

 Everyone interacting in Bean Counter and its sub-projects' codebases, issue trackers, chat rooms, and mailing lists is expected to follow our [Code of Conduct](https://github.com/bean-counter/bean-counter/blob/master/CODE_OF_CONDUCT.md).

 ## License

-Bean Counter is Ruby on Rails is released under the [MIT License](https://opensource.org/licenses/MIT).
+Bean Counter is released under the [MIT License](https://opensource.org/licenses/MIT).